tjmachinelearning/1617archive/README.md

-Official TJHSST Machine Learning Club Website
+Archive of the 2016-2017 TJ Machine Learning Club site.

+The current site can be found [here](https://tjmachinelearning.com).